Debt Settlement Lawyer Philadelphia

 Debt Settlement should not be confused with debt consolidation, or debt management.
-Debt consolidation is a process by which you pay a monthly fee to a company or law firm that then pays minimum payments on your credit cards, while taking a fee for themselves.
+Debt consolidation is a process by which you pay a monthly fee to a company or law firm which then pays minimum payments on your credit cards, while taking a fee for themselves.
 You should be wary of these firms.
-Oftentimes debtors have been taken advantage of, and wound up in a worse financial position by engaging in debt consolidation.
+Oftentimes debtors are taken advantage of, and wind up in a worse financial position by engaging in debt consolidation.
 That is why many debt consolidation companies have received intense scrutiny and even legal action from District Attorneys’ offices throughout the United States.
 Never pay upfront fees for any type of debt negotiation.
 We will only take a fee if we settle at least one of your accounts.

 Debt settlement is not the same as satisfying your debts in full.
 There are some negative credit consequences to settling your debt, and we will discuss those consequences prior to engaging negotiations.
 Any approach to your debts other than timely payments to your creditors will have some negative consequences to your credit.
 Our goal is to achieve the lowest damage to your credit within your budget, so you can get back on your feet and re-establish your credit going forward.

-At the Law Office of Greg Prosmushkin, you will deal with an attorney who will personally handle your accounts.
+At The Law Offices of Greg Prosmushkin, P.C., you will deal with an attorney who will personally handle your accounts.
 You will not pay any upfront fees, and no fees will be due until at least one of your accounts has been settled.
 We do not force deals on you.
 Additionally, we are able to advise you about other financial management strategies to help you plan your financial future.
 Consultations are always free, so don’t delay.
-Let us help you solve your debt problems so you can get back to living your life.
+Let us help you solve your debt problems, so you can get back to living your life.